-OTHER SUBSTANCES OF INTEREST - Collected at the Treatment Plant 5 Substance (with units) Year Sampled Compliance Achieved MCLG Recommended Limit Highest Result Range Detected Comments Aluminum 1 (ppm) 2020-2021 N/A N/A 0.2 0.1 ND - 0.1 Erosion of natural deposits Iron ^{1, 2} (ppm) 2020-2021 N/A N/A 0.3 0.27 ND - 0.27 Naturally Occuring Manganese ^{1, 3} (ppm) 2020-2021 N/A N/A 0.05 0.032 ND - 0.06 Naturally Occuring Sodium 4 (ppm) 2020-2021 N/A N/A 50 226 ND - 226 Erosion of natural deposits Hardness (ppm) 2020-2021 N/A N/A 250 112 80 - 112 Erosion of natural deposits
+OTHER SU BSTANCES O F INTEREST - Collected a it the Treatmer nt Plant 5 Substance (with units) Year Sampled Compliance Achieved MCLG Recommended Limit Highest Result Range Detected Comments Aluminum 1 (ppm) 2022 N/A N/A 0.2 0.04 ND - 0.04 Erosion of natural deposits Iron ^{1, 2} (ppm) 2022 N/A N/A 0.3 0.8 ND - 0.8 Naturally Occuring Manganese ^{1, 3} (ppm) 2022 N/A N/A 0.05 ND ND Naturally Occuring Sodium 4 (ppm) 2022 N/A N/A 50 48 33-48 Erosion of natural deposits Hardness (ppm) 2022 N/A N/A 250 76 76 Erosion of natural deposits

-- 1 Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns. - 2 The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
-Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body. - 3 -The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
-Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body. - 4 For healthy individuals the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet. - 5 The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
+^{1 -} Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns.

+^{2 -} The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
+Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body.

+^{3 -}The recommended upper limit for manganese is based the staining of laundry.
+Manganese is an essential nutrient, and toxicity is not expected from high levels which would be encountered from drinking water.

+^{4 -} For healthy individuals the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.

+^{5 -} The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
 Some of our data, though representative, is more than one year old.